SAFE cic’s response to the Coronavirus (COVID-19) situation in the UK –

-You will need to try and talk with him/her about the importance of government's social distancing guidance and seek co-operation.
+You will need to try and talk with him/her about the importance of government's Staying alert and safe (social distancing) guidance and seek co-operation.
 Whilst this should not be happening at all, (in line with the most recent instruction from the Government to “Stay at home”), if you are still worried you can telephone your local council and ask to speak with a childcare social worker for expert advice.
 This should be done well before the children are due to visit.

 What should I do?
 A lady down the road is a bit of a recluse - she keeps her curtains pulled and never speaks to anyone.
 I have noticed that she has not put her bin out which she always does.
 I tried knocking on her door but got no reply.